 Best in the south where the beach is patrolled, waves are lower and rips less frequent.
 Up the beach avoid the rips and stay on the attached portions of the bars.

 When the swell is over 1.5 m the southern reef offers a reasonable right, while up the beach the bars and rips produce beach breaks of variable quality.
 In summer the northern section is protected from the northeasterlies.

 Best beach fishing is up the beach in the rip holes, while the southern rocks provide a wide, flat access to deeper water.Read less

-Swell: Southerly 1 to 2 metres, increasing to 2 to 3 metres during the morning.
+Swell: Southeasterly 1.5 to 2.5 metres, decreasing to 1.5 metres during the evening.

 SLSA provides this information as a guide only.
 Surf conditions are variable and therefore this information should not be relied upon as a substitute for observation of local conditions and an understanding of your abilities in the surf.
 SLSA reminds you to always swim between the red and yellow flags and never swim at unpatrolled beaches.
 SLSA takes all care and responsibility for any translation but it cannot guarantee that all translations will be accurate.